| uploaded 7/17/2000 A Conversation with a Driver about the Load Sensitivity

 but the price is force transfer from the inside tire to the outside

 tire and less grip at that end, as you also said.
+If you have trouble visualizing what a sway bar does look

 at your car and imagine the chassis rolling.
 The sway bar resists